- Human Evolution Research

 Early humans lived in the Olorgesailie region, in what is now the southern Kenya, between 1.2 million and 490,000 years ago.
 Excavations at Olorgesailie show the habitats and animals these early humans encountered, the handaxe tools they made, and the climate challenges they met.

 Olorgesailie is a sedimentary basin located in southern Kenya in the East African Rift Valley.
 It has been excavated for many years and contains many artifacts that have accumulated over a long time period.
 Here we will look at finds unearthed in this region dated between 1.2 million and 490,000 years ago.
-Faunal remains (the fossil bones of animals) tell us what animal species lived in the Olorgesailie area, while the sediments show the changes that occurred in the environment, such as the expansion or drying up of a lake, the presence of rivers, and the eruption of volcanoes.
+Faunal remains (the fossil bones of animals) tell us which animal species lived in the Olorgesailie area, while the sediments show the changes that occurred in the environment, such as the expansion or drying up of a lake, the presence of rivers, and the eruption of volcanoes.

 Artifacts have been excavated at Olorgesailie since 1942.
 Olorgesailie is unusual because of the large number of handaxes found there, along with other bifacial tools (flaked on two sides to create an edge).
 Archeologists used to assume that excavated sites provide examples of campsites (home bases) or other living spaces typical of modern human hunter-gatherers.
 Yet sites are difficult to interpret without looking at the factors that can disturb the pattern of artifacts and bones, moving them, destroying items, or rearranging them to mix layers from different time periods.
 It is also interesting to consider how very old archeological sites provide evidence of behaviors that aren’t quite like those of contemporary or recent humans who forage for food as a way of life.